nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useThrottle.md

 ```

 > The component has:
-> - A _state_ internal state.
+> - A _state_ internal with _0_ value.
-> - A _toggle_ internal state used to choice which function execute on the OnChange event of the input element.
-> - A _useDebounce_ hook that receives a function that updates _state_ variable with input element value and a delay of 1000ms.
-It returns the debounced function _fn_, the function to cancel debounced function execution _cancel_ and the function to immediately execute function _immediate_.
+> - A _useThrottle_ hook that receives an async function that increments _state_ variable after 3 seconds and _waitFn_ true as option.
+It returns the debounced function _fn_, the function to cancel throttle limitation _cancel_ and the function _immediate_ to immediately execute function.
+Each function is executed by onClick event of three button elements.
-> - A _useCallback_ setted as Onchange function of the input element that executes _fn_ or _immediate_ to handle onChange, by _toggle_ value.

 ## API